 Having time to bond with a new child is an important part of parenting.
-Therefore, Rockwell Automation provides up to four weeks of paid parental leave for employees who become new parents through birth or adoption while working for the Company.
+Therefore, Rockwell Automation provides up to six weeks of paid parental leave for employees who become new parents through birth or adoption while working for the Company.
 Read the policy on Epoch > Policies & Procedures.
 This policy provides employees information concerning Parental Leave entitlements and obligations employees may have during such leaves.
-If employees have any questions concerning Parental Leave, they should review the Frequently Asked Questions or contact their supervisor.
+If you have any questions concerning Parental Leave, please review the Frequently Asked Questions.

 Disability (maternity) leave

 Disability due to pregnancy is covered under Short-Term Disability (STD).
 If you’re eligible, benefits are typically provided for two weeks prepartum and six weeks postpartum or eight weeks postpartum for C-Section.
 (Don’t forget, in most cases, you need to satisfy a seven-day “elimination period” before benefits begin.)
 Disability leave runs concurrently with leave of absence under the Family and Medical Leave Act (FMLA).
 Therefore, disability leave will reduce the amount of unpaid FMLA available for the year.
 Use this maternity tracking calendar to help visualize what your maternity leave could look like.

 About two weeks before you want your leave to begin, or as soon as you know you will be taking a leave in the case of pregnancy or a planned hospitalization, follow these steps to start the process.
 (If you have an unplanned hospitalization, call immediately.)

 - Notify your supervisor and call the HRSC to connect with a leave specialist.

 - Call Prudential and follow the prompt for submitting a disability claim.
 (You’ll need to provide our control number.)
 Representatives are available 24/7.